Excel Column Filter (Table of Contents)

 - Clear Filter From “Product Type” (This would entitle the name of columns where a filter is applied)

 - Text Filters

 - Search/Manual Filter

-As we can see in the first screenshot, where data is in randomly scattered format.
-Let us apply the filter and see what changes happen in data.
-For that go to column A and in the drop-down menu select only Desktops, as shown in below screenshot and click on OK.
+As we can see in the first screenshot, where data is in a randomly scattered format.
+Let us apply the filter and see what changes happen in the data.
+For that, go to column A and in the drop-down menu, select only Desktops, as shown in the below screenshot, and click on OK.

-As we can see in above screenshot, data is now filtered with Desktop and all the columns are also sorted with data available for Desktop.
-Also, the line numbers which are circled in the above screenshot, are also showing the random numbers.
-Which means that the filter which we have applied was in a random format, so the line numbers are also been scattered when we applied the filter.
+As we can see in the above screenshot, data is now filtered with Desktop, and all the columns are also sorted with data available for Desktop.
+Also, the line numbers, which are circled in the above screenshot, are also showing the random numbers.
+This means that the filter which we have applied was in a random format, so the line numbers have also been scattered when we applied the filter.

 Now, let’s try to apply the text filter, which is a very interesting part of filtering the data.
 For that, go to any of the columns, and click on the drop-down button to see the filter options.